shopware/docs/guides/plugins/plugins/administration/using-data-handling.md

             const newPrice = this.priceRepository.create(Shopware.Context.api);

             newPrice.quantityStart = 1;
-          // Note: there are more things requiered then just the quantityStart
+          // Note: there are more things required than just the quantityStart

             this.priceRepository
                 .save(newPrice, Shopware.Context.api)